Future Postgraduate Study

 Applications close in July.

-ESA Research Higher Degree Scholarship
+- ESA Research Higher Degree Scholarships

 If you are interested in joining the MCHRI team, please email your CV including your areas of interest and potential supervisor to or Professor Helen Skouteris Helen.Skouteris@monash.edu and MCHRI Operations Manager Kerri-lea Allen Kerri-lea.Allen@monash.edu.